Why Your Website Isn’t Generating Leads (and 7 Fixes)

 Fix it

-- Use the “which means that…” test on every line: turn features into outcomes.
+- Use the “which means that…” test to turn features into outcomes.

-- Pair each benefit with a proof point (stat, review, case study).
+- Pair each benefit with a proof point (review, case study, example).

-- Add a simple pricing starter (or “from” pricing) to encourage engagement.
+- Add simple “from” pricing or a starter package to encourage enquiries.

 Fix it